 Ethanol, or ethyl alcohol, is an alcohol made by fermenting and distilling simple sugars.13 As a result, ethanol can be produced from any biological feedstock that contains appreciable amounts of sugar or materials that can be converted into sugar such as starch or cellulose.
 Sugar beets and sugar cane are examples of feedstock that contain sugar.
 Corn contains starch that can relatively easily be converted into sugar.
-In the United States corn is the principal ingredient used in the production of ethanol; in Brazil, sugar cane is the primary feedstock.
-Trees and grasses are made up of a significant percentage of cellulose which can also be converted to sugar,

 11 The resolution was also referred to the House Energy and Commerce Committee and the House Resources Committee.
-Only the Agriculture Committed acted upon it.
+Only the Agriculture Committee acted upon it.
 No further action was taken on H.Con.Res.
 424 by the 109th Congress.
+The same bill has been reintroduced in the 110th Congress in the House (Rep. Peterson) as H.Con.Res.
+25 and in the Senate (Sen. Salazar) as S.Con.Res.
+3.